MCP server · one of several tool layers feeding into vindler · View lab →

 What Was Hard

-Tailscale mesh setup between Fly.io and RunPod was underdocumented.
-Rate limiting in a distributed context required Upstash Redis—in-memory limiters fail when you have multiple instances.
-The ComfyUI WebSocket protocol has quirks that took time to stabilize.
+- Rate limiting in a distributed context required Upstash Redis.
+In-memory limiters fail silently when you have multiple server instances

 Stack